Best CBD Oil for Seizures & Epilepsy in 2023

 Epilepsy compromises all aspects of a person’s daily life.
 The violent tremors caused by a seizure attack can put the individual in grave danger, not to mention that people with epilepsy are also prone to suffer from sleep issues, migraines, anxiety disorders, and depression.

-Of all epilepsy forms, up to 40% is drug-resistant, meaning the patient doesn’t react to Antiepileptic Drugs (AEDs).
-For these patients, AEDs are simply ineffective, or the side-effects are too severe to allow for continuous treatment.
+Of all epilepsy forms, up to 40% are drug-resistant, meaning the patient doesn’t react to Antiepileptic Drugs (AEDs).
+For these patients, AEDs are simply ineffective, or the side effects are too severe to allow for continuous treatment.